We helped create —

 It was the vision of two brothers, Jonathan and Nectar Efkarpidis, to create the most radically sustainable hotel in Australia – a hotel that would become a destination in itself.
 At the forefront of the Efkarpidis brothers’ brief was the hotel’s focus on environmental sustainability.
 Sure, it would be a challenge, but was the idea of a top-to-toe green hotel really such a crazy notion?
 Perhaps, but the possibility informed our creative thinking throughout the project.

-Our design approach called for the reuse of existing materials from other hotels around the world.
-Much more than an idea, a brand or an identity, it quickly became an ethos, which we christened: ‘Beg, Borrow and Steal.’
+Our design approach called for the reuse of existing materials from other hotels around the world, which we duly christened ‘Beg, Borrow and Steal.’

-The idea began simply – we would overprint Hotel Hotel branding onto a curated selection of sourced and found materials.
-Why add something new, where there was an abundance of hotel collateral already in existence?
+The idea began simply: we would overprint Hotel Hotel branding onto a curated selection of sourced and found materials – why add something new when there was already an abundance of old hotel collateral in existence?

 Here’s where we hit out first roadblock.
 It turns out Australian hotels are required by law to destroy all remaining collateral when they close their doors.
-Not to worry, we would source our material from overseas where such laws did not exist.
-Great in principle, not so great when you realise the energy required to ship the stock back to Australia renders your carbon neutral philosophy redundant.
-We needed to go back to the drawing board.
+Not to worry, we would source our material from overseas where such laws don’t exist.
+Great in principle, less so when you realise that the energy required to ship the stock back to Australia renders your carbon neutral philosophy redundant.

 It takes an audacious vision to turn straight-laced Canberra into the home of one Australia’s coolest hotels, yet this is exactly what the Efkarpidis brothers have done.
-Hotel Hotel is one of only five hotels in Australia featured on Design Hotels.
-With Nectar’s blind passion for creativity and Jonathan’s fierce insistence on sustainability, the bothers envisaged, conceived and then birthed something truly remarkable on the Australian landscape.
+Hotel Hotel is one of only five Australian hotels to feature on Design Hotels.
+With Nectar’s blind passion for creativity and Jonathan’s fierce insistence on sustainability, the bothers envisaged, conceived and then birthed something truly remarkable and utterly cohesive with their vision.